 You know, the winner of Tuesday night's primary, Democratic primary in Michigan, you know, widely celebrated as somebody that was going to be the first Muslim woman ever elected to Congress.

-Uh, but that was before she told a TV interviewer today that if she wins, she intends to vote against Nancy Pelosi to continue as the House Minority Leader.
+But that was before she told a TV interviewer today that if she wins, she intends to vote against Nancy Pelosi to continue as the House minority leader.

 God forbid, never speaker.